 What really sets Bronson apart lyrically is his culinary past.
 Bam Bam manages to consistently inject his bars with factually sound food references that actually fit within the context of a given verse.
 He’s doesn't just throw “carpaccio” into a line for shits and giggles; every reference is calculated and compliments the core subject matter like an expertly selected spice.

-Release after released, Bronson continue to reassure fans and convert newcomers with hard-hitting, clever records that consistently hint at legitimate musical growth, culminating in the release of the often-weird, always-exciting Mr. Wonderful.
+Release after released, Bronson continues to reassure fans and convert newcomers with hard-hitting, clever records that consistently hint at legitimate musical growth, culminating in the release of the often-weird, always-exciting Mr. Wonderful.

 Live For The Moment, Reflect Later

-Another huge factor in Bronson’s continued (and growing) success is somewhat more broad and less tangible - his personality.
-Watch any interview or TV appearance with Action and it’s immediately apparent that he’s an old soul.
+Another huge factor in Bronson’s continued (and growing) success is somewhat broader and less tangible—his personality.
+Watch an interview or TV appearance with Action and it’s immediately apparent that he’s an old soul.
 His personality is that of the quintessential no-bullshit New Yorker, infused with the nonchalant worldliness and warmth of a neighborhood butcher from the 1960's.

 Throughout the entire Ghostface Killah debacle (minus that one poorly-timed and definitely-baited jab), Action acted with class and humility.
 The same can be said during the controversy surrounding his unreleased song, “Consensual Rape.”
 Bronson was quoted as saying, “I'm an honorable human being.
 I know what to do and what not to do, and if I'm wrong, I always apologize.
 I'm a big enough man to do that.”
 Coming from a character like Action those comments could feasibly be brushed off as east coast self-aggrandizement, but Bronson is legitimately a good guy, and it's clear he has the best intentions.